-Last year’s quarterback competition between Mond and Starkel was scrutinized most of the season, and even reached a point where Starkel should have replaced him as the Texas A&M Aggies’ starting quarterback.
-Mond, a high school All-American who accounted for 29 total touchdowns and over 3,000 yards of total offense last season, didn’t waiver after struggling last year, and Fisher wasn’t planning on making a QB change after his first season.
+Last year’s quarterback competition between Mond and Starkel was scrutinized most of the season, and even reached a point where many believed Starkel should have replaced Mond as the Texas A&M Aggies’ starting quarterback.
+Mond, a high school All-American who accounted for 31 total touchdowns and over 3,500 yards of total offense in 2018, didn’t waiver after struggling last year, and Fisher wasn’t planning on making a QB change after his first season.

 Starkel headed for Fayetteville to join an Arkansas program that went 2-10 in 2018, the program’s lowest win total in a season since 1952.
 But if Starkel beats his former team on a national stage, this would be a redemption story that’ll have every Aggie wondering if Jimbo Fisher really chose the right guy.